ShahemNezamEddin/Dancing-together/README.md

 ### Our classes section

   - This section allows users to see :
-     - When the classes will happen.
+     - When are the classes?
-     - Who the teachers are.
+     - Who are teachers?
-     - Which type of ballet we will learn.
+     - Which type of ballet will we learn?
-  - This section will be updated so the user will be up to date with this information.
+  - This section will be updated that allow users be up to date.
-  - In this section, there is a register button allows users to navigate on-click to Contact Page.
+  - In this section, there is a register button navigate users on-click to Contact Page.

 ![Our classes](https://github.com/ShahemNezamEddin/Dancing-together/blob/main/assets/images/our-classes-readme.PNG)